GeoMOER/moer-mpg-data-analysis/docs/index.md

 Data analysis requires a variety of skills related to the organizing, handling, analyzing and describing a diversity of datasets.
 Using R this course will not just open the door to a cosmos of data analysis functionality but also provide a domain specific and flexible (also not really ideal) tool for workflow automation.

 # Intended learning outcomes
-At the end of this course you should be able
+At the end of this course you should be able to

-* to organize a variety of datasets and (intermediate) analysis results in structured fashion,
+* organize a variety of datasets and (intermediate) analysis results in structured fashion,
-* to document your workflow in an understandable and transparent manner, collaborate in teams and handle issues and task management using Git and GitHub as software management tool and plattform,
+* document your workflow in an understandable and transparent manner, collaborate in teams and handle issues and task management using Git and GitHub as software management tool and plattform,
-* to implement data analysis workflows using tailored R scripts along with readily available functions from third-party R packages,
+* implement data analysis workflows using tailored R scripts along with readily available functions from third-party R packages,
-* to model relationships between data variables and calculate reliable error estimates,
+* model relationships between data variables and calculate reliable error estimates, and to
-* to critically evaluate your analysis.
+* critically evaluate your analysis.

 # Course features

-The course provides a basis for the parallel [Geo Information Systems](https://oer.uni-marburg.de/goto.php?target=crs_327&client_id=mriliasmooc){:target="_blank"} and [Remote Sensing](https://oer.uni-marburg.de/goto.php?target=crs_326&client_id=mriliasmooc){:target="_blank"} courses.
+The course provides a basis for the parallel [Geo Information Systems](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2092236/index.html){:target="_blank"} and [Remote Sensing](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2285471/index.html){:target="_blank"} courses.
 It is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.